datleeee/Python-for-Data-Analysis-and-Machine-Learning/README.md

 # Python-for-Data-Analysis-and-Machine-Learning

-This contains all the assignments I had every week, during a practical course at the Technical University Munich.
+Collection of all assignments during the course "Python for Engineering Data Analysis - from Machine Learning to Visualization" at the TU Munich.